Uhaina/intranet-idrac/README.md

 Thanks Pierro for the react starter !

-To see original starter : **[https://github.com/pierrecabriere/react-scss-starter-kit.git](https://github.com/pierrecabriere/react-scss-starter-kit.git)**
+To see the original starter : **[https://github.com/pierrecabriere/react-scss-starter-kit.git](https://github.com/pierrecabriere/react-scss-starter-kit.git)**